apache/singa/doc/en/docs/installation.md

 ### pip and anaconda for PySINGA
 pip and anaconda could be used to install python packages, e.g. numpy.
+Python virtual environment is recommended to run PySINGA.
 To use pip with virtual environment,

     # install virtualenv